-At Lawrence Academy, students learn with and from some of the most talented and diverse students and faculty in the world.
+At Lawrence Academy in New England, students learn with and from some of the most talented and diverse students and faculty in the world.
 With 80 faculty members and a 5:1 student-to-faculty ratio at our private boarding school near Boston, students have trusting relationships and an open dialogue with mentoring faculty members who support self-discovery and risk-taking.
 In addition to the Academic courses required for graduation, LA students are encouraged to expand their knowledge base and explore new areas of study.

 The Arts are an integral part of the curriculum at LA, and the Arts Department invites students to discover and express what they feel and think about the world while teaching them the interpretive, technical, and expressive skills needed to create meaningful works of art.
 LA offers varied and sequential programs on multiple levels in dance, music, theatre, and the visual arts that encourage young artists to find their own “voices” — their unique artistic and intellectual identities — and to use those voices and their own experiences to create original art.